 - At or exceed the minimum stipend established in May/June for the next academic year.
 Please note that the stipend level alone, especially for master’s students paid at the minimum stipend, may not be sufficient to cover the estimated expenses for international students.
 The student must be able to demonstrate they have adequate funds to cover the balance or the department needs to increase the stipend.

 Those not eligible include:

 - Benefit-Eligible University of Missouri Employees (including all System universities and UM Health System) — Benefit-eligible employees are not eligible for the tuition support.
-However, if they are new employees in their probationary period (first 6 months of employment) and not yet eligible for educational assistance, they can qualify for graduate student tuition support.
+However, if they are new employees in a position related to their academic program, in their probationary period (first 6 months of employment), and not yet eligible for educational assistance, they may qualify for graduate student tuition support.

 - Non-degree Graduate Students — A student must be in a degree-seeking program (master’s, doctoral, educational specialist) and hold a qualifying assistantship or fellowship.